mate-academy/node_case-transformer-server/README.md

 # Case transformer server

-In this task you will learn how to work with `http` module in Node.js, creating your own simple server.
+In this task you will learn how to work with `http` module in Node.js, creating your own simple server

 ## Requirements